dragon6810/dragon6810.github.io/README.md

    gamerule | defenition
 ------------|------------------
-keepInventory | toggles wether you keep your inventory when you die doMobSpawning | toggles wether hostile or netral mobs spawn
+keepInventory | toggles wether you keep your inventory when you die doMobSpawning | toggles wether hostile or nutral mobs spawn randomTickSpeed | how fast everything like grass growing happens doMobLoot | toggles wether mobs drop their loot or not